It's June 16, 2020 and Microsoft released Cumulative Update 17 for Exchange Server 2016 (KB4556414).…

 Check SMTP relay logs

-To be able to search for IP addresses in the logs, you need to enable logging on the connector.
+To search for IP addresses in the logs, you need to enable logging on the connector.
 Run Exchange Management Shell as administrator.
 Run Get-ReceiveConnector cmdlet and check if protocol logging is enabled on the SMTP relay receive connector.

 In our example, ProtocolLoggingLevel shows Verbose for the Identity SMTP Relay.
 It means that logging is enabled.